 GST Registration for Non-Resident Taxable Person

-The Goods and Services Tax Law has defined a ‘non-resident taxable person’ as any person who occasionally undertakes transactions involving the supply of goods or services, or both, whether as principal or agent or in any other capacity, but who has no fixed place of business or residence in India.
+The Goods and Services Tax Law has defined a ‘non-resident taxable person’ as any person who occasionally undertakes transactions involving the supply of goods or services.
+The ‘non-resident taxable person’, whether as principal or agent or in any other capacity, has no fixed business or residence in India.

 File your GST registration application online through TAXAJ.
 Get help with GST registration procedure, eligibility and documents required.